bibleforge/BibleForge/readme.md

 Most of the BibleForge code is licensed under the <a href="http://opensource.org/licenses/MIT" target="_blank">MIT</a>.
 See the readme directory for more details.

-<h3>Donate</h3>

-BibleForge is free, but it's not free to host.
-If you find BibleForge useful, please consider a donation via <a href="https://www.gittip.com/bibleforge/" title="Gittip: Inspiring Generosity">Gittip</a>.

 <h3>Contact</h3>

 * Blog: <a href="http://blog.bibleforge.com">blog.bibleforge.com</a>